Introduction

 - Its component cost is less.

-Disadvantages of electromagnetic brake
+Disadvantages of Electromagnetic Brake

 - The installation of an electromagnetic brake is very difficult if there is Not enough space between the gearbox and the rear axle.